nrrb/hex-tri-tiling/README.md

 to print and draw on.
 This is written in JavaScript/React using the [Material UI](https://mui.com/material-ui/) sensible defaults, and does PDF generation entirely client-side using the [jsPDF](https://github.com/parallax/jsPDF) package.

+This uses [Basis vectors](https://en.wikipedia.org/wiki/Basis_(linear_algebra)) for computing the grid points, and uses the [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) for selecting the drawing method.

 I was assisted in writing substantial portions of the code by [ChatGPT](https://chatgpt.com/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).